Pavani2102/Art-Dealer-Game-/README.md

 **1. Download and Install:**
 - Download the ArtDealerGame.py file onto your computer.
-- No installation is needed simply double-click the .exe file to launch the game.
+- No installation is needed simply double-click the .py file to launch the game.

 **2. System Requirements:**